 In today’s digital world, it’s astounding how much information we share online, willingly or unwittingly.
-Sensitive personal information, banking passwords, work-related documents, credit cards, and similar information are constantly transferred from computers and smartphones to online services without most people giving the process a second thought.
+People transfer sensitive personal information, banking passwords, work-related documents, credit cards, and similar information from computers and smartphones to online services without giving the process a second thought.
 Without a secure internet connection, you’re putting that information at risk.
 Fortunately, following some basic cybersecurity strategies helps keep internet threats at bay.
+Here’s how to secure your internet connection.

 Why is Internet Security Important?

-Without a secure internet connection, your network and personal information are at risk.
+An unsecured network can compromise your personal information.
 Unauthorized users can access unprotected Wi-Fi connections, piggybacking off your internet signal for free and slowing your bandwidth.
-More alarmingly, those same people could use an unsecured connection to hack into your files, acquiring enough information to commit financial fraud or identity theft.
+More alarmingly, those same people can use an unsecured connection to hack into your files, acquiring enough data to commit financial fraud or identity theft.

-Other internet threats capable of taking advantage of an unsecured connection include malware: malicious programs that search for personal information or take control of computer functions.
-Phishing scams, which send emails pretending to originate from reputable companies, can also take advantage of an unsecured network by including links that install malware.
+Other internet threats that can exploit an unsecured connection include malware: malicious programs that search for personal information or take control of computer functions.
+Phishing scams, which send emails pretending to originate from reputable companies, also exploit unsecured networks by including deceptively authentic-looking links that install malware.

-Cybersecurity protects against internet threats using several tactics, including strong passwords, firewalls, and antiviral software.
+Cybersecurity protects against internet threats using several tactics, including strong passwords, firewalls, and antivirus software.
 A secure internet connection uses these and other tools to prevent such hazards from accessing your network.

 Protection Against Cyberattacks

 A cyberattack is a malicious attempt to access a computer or network.
-A cyberattack’s intent may be to steal personal information, access financial records, disable targeted computers, or hijack computers to launch attacks on other systems.
+A cyberattack’s intent may be to steal personal information, access financial records, turn off targeted computers, or hijack computers to launch attacks on other systems.

-Cyberattacks take advantage of security vulnerabilities in software and unsecured networks.
+Cyberattacks exploit security vulnerabilities in software and unsecured networks.
 A secure internet connection prevents cyberattackers from accessing your network.
-Think of it like a deadbolt on your front door—it makes access much more difficult.
+Think of it like a deadbolt on your front door—it makes access to your network much more difficult.

 Privacy Enhancement

 Online privacy is important, whether you’re sending business documents to your main office or texting with your grandmother.
-A secure internet connection uses encryption to send information from your network.
+A secure internet connection encrypts information as it leaves your network.
 Encryption digitally scrambles data during transmission, so it’s only viewable by you and the intended recipient.

 Financial Security